 Our client for this design has kindly allowed us to publish a picture of this board, but has requested that we don't divulge its function or application.
 Briefly, the centrally mounted FPGA controls the other ICs on the board and several other modules attached via the board edge connectors.
 Data flows through the system at a sustained transfer rate of 1.44 GB/s.

 FPGA Based Controller Board II

-All of the functions required for this design, apart from the power supplies and DDR SDRAM based memory, are implemented in the FPGA.
+All of the functions required for this design, apart from the power supplies and DDR2 SDRAM based memory, are implemented in the FPGA.
 The flex-rigid PCB folds at the two hinges so that the DIMMS hang down in front of the FPGA and fit into the limited space available for this unit.
 A high density connector hidden behind the left most section of PCB passes fifty two high speed source synchronous differential pairs which deliver data to the FPGA, these must be independently synchronised and FIFO buffered before being stored in the memory.
 Simultaneously data must be fetched from the memory and delivered to the output port.
 The storage data rate exceeds 5 GB/s.

 The product for which this board is a core component has won a Queen's Award for innovation and the innovation category in Business Weekly magazine's Business Awards 2007.

 This is the most recent design in this series of high speed data storage and manipulation boards.
 Up to 72 GB of DDR3 memory is mounted directly on both sides of the PCB in order to minimise the required headroom.
 84 gigabit links continuously deliver data at an aggregate rate in excess of 10 GB/s, processed data is simultaneously available at the output port.